yussefsaidi/FoodRecipesNoLocalCache/README.md

 ## Architecture Overview
 This application makes use of the MVVM architectural pattern.
-Our project follows: Activity -> ViewModel -> Repository -> Client API -> Network.
+Our project follows: Activity -> ViewModel -> Repository -> Remote Data Source -> Retrofit -> Webservice.
-Data is retrieved through an API call, stored in LiveData in our
+LiveData is retrieved from the Remote Data Source into our repository, then it trickles down all the way to our ViewModel.
+The activities do not hold data.

+TO DO: Adding a local database cache using Room Persistence Library.

 ## Technology and libraries